10darts/documentation/faq/android/geolocation.rst

 In order to keep geolocation updates properly you should forward the main activity events to the TendartsSDK class

-You can see `here <https://developer.android.com/guide/components/activities/activity-lifecycle.html>`_ more info about activity events.
+Click `here <https://developer.android.com/guide/components/activities/activity-lifecycle.html>`_ more info about activity events.

 In your main activity override the following events and forward them to